tylermcgraw/Nand2Tetris/README.md

 ## Project 4

 Created 2 programs using the Hack assembly language: Mult multiplies two numbers and Fill colors the screen when a key is pressed and clears the screen when no key is pressed

+## Project 5

+Project 5 consisted of putting all the chips I built from weeks past together into a CPU and memory chip, and combining those along with a built in ROM chip to form the Hack computer.
+The CPU consisted of an ALU, two registers, a program counter, two 16 bit mux gates, and lower level logic gates to ensure proper control flow.
+The memory used the Harvard variant of the von Neumann architecture which separates program memory (ROM) from data memory (RAM, screen, keyboard).
+The final Hack computer consisted of these two memory chips combined with the CPU.